wlinator/luminara/README.md

    docker compose up -d --build
    ```

-This will build and start the Luminara bot in detached mode.
+This will build and start Luminara in detached mode.

 ---